pinkkila/stories/guide/cicd-guide.md

 ![img_6.png](cicd-guide-img/img88.png)

 - Navigate to the Task definition created earlier and view its JSON.
 Copy the values of the "taskRoleArn" and  "executionRoleArn" and place them to the policy JSON.
-- ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *taskRoleArn* and *executionRoleArn*.
+- ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *taskRoleArn* and *executionRoleArn* [^7].
 Since the same policy was previously configured for both roles, they are identical — and for that reason, I’ve included only one ARN in the policy JSON.

 ![img_7.png](cicd-guide-img/img89.png)